Max Ventilla on why he thinks its time for a new way to educate kids and how his startup could be a way to do it.

 The Ebola outbreak in the Democratic Republic of the Congo is now the second deadliest on record.
 The epicenter is in North Kivu, a conflict-torn province which shares borders with Rwanda and Uganda.
 Ugandan Ebola cases were the first to cross borders from the current Congo outbreak.
 Now, a new trial study in Uganda could hold the key to stopping the spread of this devastating disease.

-Volunteers worldwide are documenting the world's rarest, nearly dead languages in a project called Wikitongues.
+Volunteers worldwide are documenting the world's rarest languages in a project called Wikitongues.
 Over a thousand volunteers (and counting) from around the world make videos of people speaking their native language — introducing themselves, providing an oral history, or just talking about their culture — then upload it to an online database.
 The archive is available on the web as a free language encyclopedia.
 Soon they will also be available at the American Folklife Center at the Library of Congress.

 We take a look at a few of the not-so-obviously-bizarre things we've launched beyond the earth's atmosphere.

 Flexport's founder discusses the personal and business side of building an ambitious startup.

 Luke Kenworthy put everything he had into making his business work.
 But it didn't pan out.
 Now he's sharing what he learned through it all.

 The unbelievable story of the day Jordan Riley was declared brain dead and his journey of re-learning how to be human.